GoogleContainerTools/skaffold/docs/design_proposals/user_survey_hooks.md

 ## Alternate Methods
 Other methods to get feedback is manually via pinging slack users to fill in a survey.
 However, this requires a core member to manually remind users from time to time to fill in a survey.
+Another disadvantage is users could form a biased opinion due to the questions asked in the user survey and rate low on the NPS score.

 ## Implementation plan